Be our guest.

 The Sutherland Room

-Named for the family that built and ran the inn, Joseph Sutherland Junior first began construction on the inn in 1817 and completed in 1820 when Joseph's son, Clifton Garland Sutherland managed the tavern and its working farm of approximately 300 acres living and working on the property along with his wife Mary, and their 16 children.
+Named for the family that built and operated the Inn, Joseph Sutherland Jr. began construction in 1817 and completed it in 1820.
+His son, Clifton Garland Sutherland, later took over management of the tavern and its working farm, which spanned approximately 300 acres.
+He lived and worked on the property with his wife, Mary, and their 16 children.

 The Dabney Room